 Full description (Advisory) A project should not contain unused type declarations.
+This is a link analysis check.

 (Advisory) A project should not contain unused type declarations typedef int unused;

 Code examples The following code example fails the check and will give a warning: